Work with experts in your field in an environment renowned for research excellence.

 Our PhD by Published Work is open to individuals who have already undertaken a portfolio of published research to the standard of a PhD.
 An academic advisor will provide guidance on the presentation of your published work.

+1 year full time.
 Minimum six months' registration prior to submission.

 Final assessment will be by submission of a thesis followed by a viva examination